Classical Sociological Theory I, Soc b42, University of Toronto, Scarborough (UTSC)

-I am committed to mentoring undergraduate students and have had the fortune of mentoring seven student as part of the Research Opportunity Program at the University of Toronto, Mississauga.
+I am committed to mentoring undergraduate students and have had the fortune of mentoring over a dozen student as part of the Research Opportunity Program at the University of Toronto, Mississauga.
 This mentoring has ranged from teaching practical skills in qualitative and quantitative research methods and programs, writing literature reviews, applying for grants, awards, and graduate school, to professionalization and career development.
 I have accompanied two undergraduates on a research trip to the United Kingdom, and have taken several undergraduates to national and international conferences, teaching them to navigate conference presentations and conference culture.

 “Professor Albert is amongst the most valuable instructors that I've had had the honor of learning from in all my post secondary education.
 Thank you!!!”
 (Student, Soc B42 - Classical Theory).